cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

   into `L` bytes of output keying material.
 - Nx: The output size of the `Extract()` function in bytes.

-This specification also makes use of a Message Authentication Code (MAC) with the following API and parameters:
+This specification also makes use of a collision resistant Message Authentication Code (MAC) with the following API and parameters:

 - MAC(key, msg): Compute a message authentication code over input `msg` with key `key`, producing a fixed-length output of `Nm` bytes.